docyes/backbonebase/README.md

 ##### invokeChildren `view.invokeChildren(methodName, *arguments)`

 Calls the method named by methodName on each child in the `view.children`.
 Any extra arguments passed to invoke will be forwarded on to the method invocation.
-Will call n-deep in the tree of associated `BaseView` children.